fourctv/fourdadmin/README.md

 **Handle with GREAT CARE.** The app already validates that user has **_Admin_** privileges, but **I'd be VERY CAREFUL making this web app available on a production site!** **MOST SPECIALLY ON A PUBLIC ACCESSIBLE WEB SITE.** It is great for development and testing, though.

+There is also an experimental mobile version with basically the same functionality, except for editing records in the database. [see](https://github.com/fourctv/fourdadmin/wiki)

 And do not forget to look at additional, more detailed, documentation on the [wiki pages](https://github.com/fourctv/fourdadmin/wiki).